T of C

 This story can be traced back to Yingying Zhuan, a Tang dynasty short story by Yuan Zhen (799-831),5 where it is Yingying who plays the qin.
 At one point she mentions the Sima Xiangru story, but there are no relevant lyrics; the qin is not used for seduction.

-Qin song lyrics almost identical to those in the opera appear in the earliest surviving complete zhugongdiao, called Xixiang Ji Zhugongdiao,6 dating from the 12th century.
+The qin song lyrics as they appear in the Yuan drama are almost identical to those that were in the earliest surviving complete zhugongdiao, called Xixiang Ji Zhugongdiao,6 dating from the 12th century.
 Although these lyrics are also attributed to Sima Xiangru, I don't know of any published occurrence earlier than here; Scholar Zhang plays them to seduce Ying-Ying.

-The opera itself specifies that Scholar Zhang seduces Oriole by playing the qin song in his room while she listens from outside.7 The lyrics, said to have been used originally by Sima Xiangru to seduce Zhuo Wenjun, are those of the qin melody Wen Jun Cao (links there to recordings), also called Feng Qiu Huang (but compare another set of lyrics used with the 1525 Feng Qiu Huang).
+The opera itself specifies that Scholar Zhang seduces Oriole by playing the qin song in his room while she listens from outside.7 The lyrics are the same as those of the qin melody Wen Jun Cao (links there to recordings).
+That melody is also sometimes called Feng Qiu Huang, and are said to have been used originally by Sima Xiangru to seduce Zhuo Wenjun, but outside of this context the Sima Xiangru lyrics are usually the lyrics used with the 1525 Feng Qiu Huang).

 In an ensuing aria Student Zhang mentions several other qin melodies, suggesting they are less romantic.8